-Danske Bank monitors the developments on a continous basis.
-This page will be updated on a regular basis.
+Danske Bank monitors the developments on a continuous basis.
+This page will be updated regularly.